 - Add a pinch of thyme when cooking mushrooms.

 - Sprinkle of red chile flakes to eggs, bean dip, hummus or a roasted red pepper dip.

 - Stuff fresh herbs under chicken skin before roasting.

 - Toss popcorn with smoked paprika or ancho chile to spice up your snack.
 Or stir a little bit of chile into hot chocolate.

 - Mix curry powder into chicken salad or egg salad.

 - Add fresh herbs to vinaigrettes or make herb dip with yogurt.

 Spicy – The chile oil is what makes this dish.
 It took the easy pasta recipe from ordinary to extraordinary — making this a definite dinner do-over.
 And it is so easy to make.
-Heat oil, red chile flakes, garlic and salt for 3-4 minutes.
+Heat oil, crushed red pepper flakes, garlic and salt for 3-4 minutes.
 Done.

-Vegetable – In this recipe I’ve used green beans and cherry tomatoes.
+Vegetable – In this recipe, I use green beans and cherry tomatoes.
 If you like sweet potatoes, squash, broccoli would also be good additions or substitutes.